6 Incredible Podcasts for Blasting Through Intermediate German

 - Enlightenment.
 With podcasts, you can learn more than the language.
 You can look for podcasts on topics that interest you in order to learn more about them.
-This will enhance both motivation and perceived benefits of following a certain podcasts.
+This will enhance both motivation and the perceived benefits of following certain podcasts.

 - Vocabulary building.
 They allow you to learn vocabulary in context.